active-place

 Kashi Vishwanath Temple

-Kashi Vishwanath Temple is one of the most famous temple in Varanasi, also known as the Golden temple dedicated to the Lord Shiva.
-It was constructed in the year 1780 by the Maratha monarch, Maharani Ahilyabai Holkar of the Indore. http://www.varanasi.org.in/kashi-vishwanath-temple
+Kashi Vishwanath Temple stands as one of the most renowned temples in Varanasi, often referred to as the Golden Temple, dedicated to Lord Shiva.
+This iconic landmark was built in 1780 by the Maratha queen, Maharani Ahilyabai Holkar of Indore.
+The tem

 unLiked